sarthak-jaykar/BA-Tools-Mini-Projects/Drawio-BPMN-Mini-Project/Online-Food-Order-BPMN/README.md

-1\.
-AS-IS Process Problems
+**1. AS-IS Process Problems**

-Manual Order Validation
+  1.Manual Order Validation

 Restaurant staff manually checks the order before accepting it, which can cause delays.

-Late Delivery Coordination
+  2.Late Delivery Coordination

 The delivery partner is involved only after the restaurant starts preparing the food, potentially creating pickup waiting time.

-Payment Before Order Acceptance
+  3.Payment Before Order Acceptance

 Payment is collected before the restaurant confirms the order.
 If rejected, a refund is required, adding an extra step and potential delay.

-2\.
-Corresponding TO-BE Improvements
+**2. Corresponding TO-BE Improvements**

-Automated Order Validation
+  1.Automated Order Validation

 Replace manual checking with automatic validation to speed up order acceptance.

-Earlier Delivery Notification
+  2.Earlier Delivery Notification

 Notify the delivery partner earlier so delivery coordination can begin before the food is ready.

-Explicit Rejection \& Refund Handling
+  3.Explicit Rejection \& Refund Handling

 Clearly notify the customer and process the refund when an order is rejected.

-Other Project Info
+**Other Project Info**

 Process: Online Food Order